 Everybody loves an annual bonus.
 Not everyone understands how bonuses affect their tax returns, however, or even what is considered to be a bonus by the Internal Revenue Service (IRS).

-Sometimes, when people receives an annual bonus from their employer, they are surprised at how small it is after tax.
+Sometimes, when people receive an annual bonus from their employer, they are surprised at how small it is after tax.
 They may even wonder if their employer correctly calculated the withholding tax.

 Following are some common questions about bonuses and the IRS, along with the answers you need to know.